Professor David Thackeray

 The course also builds on my training with the AHRC/Institute for Government 'Engaging with Government' programme.
 We discuss recent IfG reports on governmental practice, as well as more conventional historical sources and students are encouraged to consider the processes of action planning within the civil service.

-I took my BA from the University of Nottingham in 2002.
-After spells travelling the world and working as a volunteer teacher in Ghana I studied for my Masters degree in Oxford.
-Following further globetrotting I moved to Cambridge producing a PhD under the supervision of Dr. Jon Lawrence between 2006 and 2009.
+I moved to the UK from New Zealand at a young age and undertook degrees at Nottingham (BA History) and Oxford (Mst History).
+I studied for a PhD in History at Cambridge under the supervision of Prof. Jon Lawrence, graduating in 2009.
 After teaching at The Queen's College, Oxford for a year I moved to Exeter in autumn 2010 as a Lecturer.
-I was promoted to Senior Lecturer in 2013.
+I was promoted to Senior Lecturer in 2013 and Assocaite Professor in 2019.